Magneto-Stokes Flow in a Shallow Free-Surface Annulus: Results

 \section{Results}

 Figure \ref{fig:spiral} shows three photographs of laboratory Case I, taken when power is turned on (\textit{a}), after 0.25 circulation times (\textit{b}), and after 0.5 circulation times (\textit{c}).
 The time-integrated analytical solution (\ref{eqn:combSoln}) and DNS results are overlain in magenta and grey, respectively.
 Laboratory, analytical, and numerical results match well in the bulk, differing most within the boundary layers (dashed yellow lines).
-A closeup (\textit{b}, inset) of the inner boundary layer shows the laboratory dye streak trailing behind the analytical and numerical solutions, resulting from different rates of spin-up within the boundary layer rather than different final velocities.
+A closeup (\textit{b}, inset) of the inner boundary layer shows the laboratory dye streak and DNS curve trailing behind the analytical solution, resulting from the parasitic effect of meridional circulation on the steady-state azimuthal flow and from a lag in spin-up.
 The bulk flow also exhibits finite spin-up time effects.
 In each panel of figure \ref{fig:spiral}, a magenta dot is placed on the analytical curve at $r = (r_i + r_o)/2$.
-For flow that has fully spun up, $T_\text{circ}$ is the time it takes for this dot to make one revolution.
-In figure \ref{fig:spiral}(\textit{b}), the magenta dot has travelled slightly less than a quarter revolution from $t=0$ to $t = 0.25 T_\text{circ}$, a product of the finite $\Rey$ value in our experiments.
+For flow that has fully spun up, $\pi T$ is the time it takes for this dot to make one revolution.
+In figure \ref{fig:spiral}(\textit{b}), the magenta dot has travelled slightly less than a quarter revolution from $t=0$ to $t = 0.25 \pi T$, a product of the finite $\Rey$ value in our experiments.

-Figure \ref{fig:tseries} shows the time evolution of scaled azimuthal velocity at the surface mid-gap ($\rho = \mathcal{R}/2+1/2$, $\zeta = 1$) for cases I–IV.
-Included are laboratory data (points), DNS results (dashed curves), and analytical predictions (solid curves) given by (\ref{eqn:combSoln}).
-Bars on the data points correspond to error introduced by the dye-tracking algorithm and from measurement uncertainty propagated through the computed velocity scale $U$.
-The latter also introduces uncertainty to the analytical and numerical solutions, which are scaled by $U$.
-Shaded regions show the $\pm 1$ standard deviation envelope around the theoretical predictions.
-Time is nondimensionalised by the scale relevant to spin-up, $T_\text{su}$.
-Data, DNS, and theory collapse onto the same curve given by (\ref{eqn:combSoln}), that tends toward $u_\theta/U = 1$ as $t/T_\text{su} \to \infty$.